tillitis/dev-tillitis/hugo/content/devapp/_index.md

 ### Windows Users

-Like with MacOS, client apps will automatically detect the TKey serial port, unless the `--port` flag is used.
+Client apps will automatically detect the TKey serial port, unless the `--port` flag is used.

 If required, however, finding the TKey serial port can be done using Powershell, with the command:

 ```
 Get-PnpDevice -PresentOnly | Where-Object { $_.InstanceId -match '^USB' }
 ```
 The TKey will be listed under the class: 'Ports', with the name 'USB Serial Device'.

 Alternatively, one can also find the device in Device Manager, under 'Ports (COM & LPT)'.
 This will also show the status of the TKey.

 ### Running a TKey Device Application
 Most client applications embed the device app in their own binary to